nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 correctly via an error message.
 1. If the interview datetime is provided when the status is Shortlisted, the user will be prompted to enter the command correctly via an error message.
-1. The applicant is cross-referenced in the `Model` to check if it exists.
-If it does not, then an error is raised to inform the user.
 1. Finally, if the name and phone does not fully match the Applicant List is provided, an error is thrown and the user is prompted to enter the command correctly via an error message.